What is API Integration?

 Today, APIs are a necessity of modern enterprise IT.
 It is less a matter of if APIs are needed, but rather how many are necessary and how they will be created and published.
-There are now at the very least more than 16,500 APIs in existence, and this may end up being only the tip of the proverbial iceberg.
+There are now at least 23,500 APIs in existence, and this may end up being only the tip of the proverbial iceberg.

-To that end, companies now have many options at their disposal when it comes to creating APIs and putting them in place.
-But among all the choices, only one reigns supreme: the API integration platform.
+To that end, companies now have many options at their disposal when it comes to creating and deciding how to integrate APIs.
+But among all the choices, only one reigns supreme for its sheer speed and scalability: the API integration platform.

-Here are 10 reasons why an API integration platform is ideal for any organization:
+Here are 10 reasons why an API integration platform is ideal for your organization:

 Think about the typical finance department at your average enterprise.
 Consider all the tasks that fall on these teams.
 Everything from accounts payable, billing, taxes, insurance payouts and more is under their purview.
 While there are some tools out there that claim to do everything an average finance department would need, that solution is likely both expensive and not very good at all of these tasks.